-Summer Kelly, MS, RN, IBCLC, Treasurer
+Summer Kelly, MS, RN, IBCLC, President - Elect

 As a nurse, lactation consultant, childbirth educator, and researcher, Summer is passionate about the amazing bioactive properties in human milk.
 She holds a BSN from Rush University and a MS in Biology from Northeastern Illinois University.
 In 2011, Summer helped develop the first donor human milk hospital program in a Chicago-area Level III neonatal intensive care unit.
 In 2017, Summer and the research team developed the milk bank’s in-house microbiology laboratory, Lennon’s Lab.